natecostello/van_two_point_oh/van/electrical/main_contactor/main_contactor.md

 I know there are theoretical concerns with contacts sticking, but I am planning to use REC's precharge unit and with other design limits, high current disconnects or connects should never happen.

 I'm mainly trying to figure out which approach carries more risk: A parasitic main contactor/battery switch, or a non-parasitic contactor but no manual battery switch.

+I Found a battery switch that will work: Egis XD 500.
+Trying to confirm its not vaporware.